 Titleist CB vs. MB: Which Is Better?

-Titleist is a classic and iconic golf brand.
 The brand continues to evolve and incorporate technology into its equipment, offering users incredible performance.

-But while some of their designs, especially the T-series model, feature innovative technology, some other irons are practically designed for the purist.
+But while some of their designs, especially the T-series model, feature innovative technology, other irons are practically designed for the purist.

 The Titleist CB (Cavity Back) and MB (Muscle Back) are some of such designs made by the brand.